fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 ---

-That evening, Anna found an envelope tucked beneath the crucifix on the bedroom altar.

-It wasn’t old.
-The ink hadn’t faded.
-The handwriting was unmistakably Biana’s.

-Inside: a single line.

-> _“Protect the children, the mothers.
-Keep them away, she is not what she seems.”_

-She instinctively reached for the relic, she had been keeping it with her, felt it kept her safe.

-She stood there, in the silent room, clutching it to her chest.

-Outside, the rain stopped.

-But the dogs did not bark that night.

-They _whimpered._

----

 The rain broke the next day.
 Clouds still hung low, but the sun pierced through in slivers, burning steam off the road.

 Word reached the house by midmorning: **Aling Riza**—a mother of three, eight months along with her fourth—had gone into labor unexpectedly.